tadamo3/Test_Bench_Motor_Control/README.md

 - You can then generate the code and confirm it has appeared in the right folder.

 ## PlatformIO project
-This section will present the setup for integrating a PlatformIO project in a CubeMX project folder.
+This section presents the setup for integrating a PlatformIO project in a CubeMX project folder.
 We will use the [stm32pio cross-platform app](https://github.com/ussserrr/stm32pio) as it is an easy-to-use tool.

 - To be able to use the stm32pio tool, you must first download the PlatformIO extension on Visual Studio Code as shown in [the following](https://platformio.org/install/ide?install=vscode) page.